SaloniWorks/dbt-sakila-data-pipeline/README.md

 This repository contains the dbt transformation layer for the Sakila warehouse:

 - **models/**: dbt models organized into staging and mart layers (dimensions and fact tables)
+- **snapshots/**: dbt snapshots used to track source-level changes and support Slowly Changing Dimension (Type 2) modeling in selected dimension tables
 - **schema.yml** files: model documentation and data quality tests (unique, not_null, relationships, accepted values, and expression-based tests)
 - **packages.yml**: dbt package dependencies (e.g., `dbt_utils`)